 Science and hydrodynamics have been playing a very important role in the development of high-performance surfing.
-Surfboards shapes and fins are talking to each other, more than ever.
+Surfboard shapes and fin designs are talking to each other now more than ever.

 We've learned that there are nine major characteristics in a surf fin: material, base, depth, sweep, area, cant, toe, foil and flexibility.
-Alongside with your weight, these variables will influence the drive, pivot and hold behavior of a fin setup.
+Along with your weight, these variables will influence the drive, pivot and hold behaviors of a fin setup.

-FCS has published a surfer's weight table which resolves a classic fin dilemma.
-What's the best fin size for your weight?
+FCS has published a surfer's weight table that resolves a classic fin dilemma; namely, what is the best fin size for your weight?